-Samaria Gorge is the perfect place for walks.
-The famous Iron Gates, where the gorge shortens to only four feet wide is a marvellous spectacle of nature that is a definite must-see if you’re walking in the national park.
-Zakros, also known as Kato Zakros is an 4000 year old archaeological site on the eastern side of the island.
+Samaria Gorge is the perfect place on Crete for a fabulous and scenic hike.
+The famous Iron Gates, where the gorge shortens to only four feet wide is a marvellous spectacle of nature that is a definite must-see if you’re on the west side of the island.
+Kato Zakros is an 4000 year old Minoan palace on the eastern side of the island near another national park, and only a few steps away from the brilliantly blue waters and cosy beach of the same name.

-For traditional Cretan delicacies and dishes head to a local taverna or eastatria, these are the bar/restaurants where the locals eat.
-If looking to sample the local seafood dishes which are freshly caught then have lunch or dinner in a psarotaverna.
-For the local sweet delicacy of cakes and coffee try out the zacharoplasitos found in most Cretan towns.
+For traditional Cretan delicacies and dishes, head to a local tavern, or a restaurant where the locals eat.
+If you’re looking to sample the local seafood dishes - which are usually freshly caught - then have lunch or dinner in a psarotaverna, a restaurant specialising in fish fare and sports its catches at the front of the establishment.
+For the local sweet delicacy of cakes and coffee try out the beachside coffee shops or those in the heart of Cretan villages.
+Don’t forget to try a bit of raki after your meal!

 Coming to Crete for the beaches?
 Don’t fear the island has some of the best beaches in the Mediterranean.
 For beach bars, activities and plenty of water sports head to the 6 kilometre Malia Beach which has everything a group could want to keep entertained during the day and night.